FlexMonkey/MarkingMenu/README.md

 In my version, the user simply has to tap anywhere on the screen and the marking menu appears in the centre.
 Dotted menu item arcs indicate crossing that item will open a further menu and solid, thicker menu item arcs indicate an executable menu item.

+## Swift 2.0 Branch: Important!

+This branch contains the code updated to Swift 2.0 syntax.
+It also contains a work in progress implementation of value sliders which is demo'd in the app to control brightness, saturation and contrast.
+The code is *very* untidy at the moment, so plese don't judge it :) I need to commit and push to share across different computers at home.

 ## Usage

 Implementation is simple: create an instance of `MarkingMenu`: